Caramdir/D-modules/README.md

+# Lecture notes on D-modules

-These a work-in-progress lecture notes for a graduate course on algebraic D-modules.
+These are work-in-progress lecture notes for a graduate course on algebraic D-modules.

 Compile with `lualatex` and `biber`.